 More Indulgent Homemade Candy Recipes

 - Almond Joy Truffles

 - Caramel Pecan Clusters

 - 1 tablespoon molasses

-- Line a 9x13 inch cookie sheet (You can use a 9x13 cake pan too.) with waxed paper.
+- Line a 9×13 inch cookie sheet with waxed paper or parchment paper.
 Set aside.

-- In a nonstick medium saucepan, mix together Land O Lakes® Butter, sugar, water and molasses.
+- In a medium saucepan, mix together butter, sugar, water and molasses.
 Bring mixture to a slow boil, stirring with a wooden or silicone spoon.
 Do not use a whisk, as overstirring will ruin the toffee and make it separate.

-- Attach candy thermometer and continue cooking until the thermometer reaches 295°F, stirring often to prevent burning or sticking.
+- Attach a clip-on candy thermometer and continue cooking until the thermometer reaches 295°F, stirring often to prevent burning or sticking.
 Slow and steady will win this race.
 I kept my burner at medium-low heat, with a steady, slow boil, and it took me 20 minutes.
 If you try turning up the heat to speed it up, it will burn before it reaches the correct temperature.

-- As soon as you reach 295°F, remove the pan from the heat and set it on a hot pad.
-Stir in 1 cup of the almonds.
-Pour toffee mixture onto prepared pan.
+- As soon as you reach 295°F, remove the pan from the heat.
+Stir in 1 cup of the almonds and immediately pour toffee mixture onto prepared pan.

 This post may contain affiliate links.
 Read my disclosure policy.